-CE Health offers a variety of fieldwork, lab and clinical experiences to students in many of our programs.
-Any program that contains a clinical experience, fieldwork, practicum or lab experience that is held in a hospital or elsewhere in the community will require that the student complete preclinical clearances (HTLH 10223).
-Please see below for Frequently Asked Questions regarding fieldwork courses and preclinical requirements for Continuing Education Students.
+Continuing Education (CE) Health offers a variety of fieldwork, lab and clinical experiences to students in many of our programs.
+Any program that contains a clinical experience, fieldwork, practicum or lab experience that is held in a hospital or elsewhere in the community will require that the student complete preclinical clearances (HLTH10223).
+Please see below for Frequently Asked Questions regarding fieldwork courses and preclinical requirements for Continuing Education students.

 Q. What are clinical experiences?

 A. Many programs within CE Health have clinical experiences.
 These fieldwork courses allow you to apply the skills and knowledge you have acquired from the theory classes you have taken for your certificate in a hands-on experience in a hospital/laboratory/other healthcare setting.